 - networked sensors (including space-based) and ground- and sea-based radars for target detection and tracking;

 - ground- and sea-based interceptor missiles to destroy a ballistic missile using either the force of a direct collision (called “hit-to-kill” technology) or an explosive blast to fragment the warhead;

 - and a command, control, battle management, and communications network providing the operational commanders with the needed links between the sensors and interceptor missiles.”

-There are a few different types of systems, which differ based on the mode of transportation and at what point the system seeks to intercept the missile.
+There are different types of missile defense systems, which differ based on the mode of transportation and at what point the system seeks to intercept the missile.

 The concept of missile defense is certainly not new.
 The U.S. has been working on such technology since World War II when Germany developed the world’s first ballistic missile, the V-2.
 Since then, the U.S. has spent $189.7 billion on developing an effective missile defense.
 However, these systems were impractical for three reasons.
 First, they were, and still are, extremely expensive, which is why so few are produced and deployed.
 Second, for decades the technology simply was not advanced enough to reliably analyze and intercept enemy missiles.
 Taken together, these two factors directly limited the development of American anti-ballistic missile technology.